Atypeaxel/AsukaBot/README.md

 # AsukaBot - A simple Kotlin Discord Bot

 The Discord bot of the serber, a private Discord server.
 Asuka is a Discord But running on the JDA API but made in kotlin.
-Asuka support ini configuration file, local modules and slash commands.
+Asuka support ini configuration file, local core.modules and slash commands.

 ### Configuration
 ___